Menu

 About the Challenge

-Starting in July 2025, we launched short walking trails around Swindon for you to explore all year round.
-There will be three trails per “season” and for each trail you complete, you can collect a badge and enter the prize draw.
+In July 2025 we launched short walking trails around Swindon for you to explore all year round.
+There are three trails launched per “season” and for each trail you complete, you can collect a badge and enter the prize draw.

 The trails, which are all between one and three miles long, will take you to some great local arts, heritage and historical sites, as well as places of natural beauty.
 There’s a limited edition badge available for the first 100 people to complete each challenge, while for every trail you complete, you will gain an entry into our grand prize draw.